-It is recommended that the Planning Commission take the following actions:
+Planning Commission recommends that the City Council take the following actions:

-Adopt the resolution in Attachment A recommending approval of the Delta Fair Village Project Initial Study/Mitigated Negative Declaration (IS/MND) and the Mitigation Monitoring and Reporting Program (MMRP).
+1. Adopt the resolution approving the Delta Fair Village Project Initial Study/Mitigated Negative Declaration (IS/MND) and adopting the Mitigation Monitoring and Reporting Program (MMRP);

-2. Adopt the resolution in Attachment B recommending approval of a General Plan Amendment for purposes of amending the City of Antioch General Plan Land Use Map (GP-18-02).
+2. Adopt the resolution approving a General Plan Amendment for purposes of amending the City of Antioch General Plan Land Use Map (GP-18-02);

-3. Adopt the resolution in Attachment C recommending approval of an ordinance rezoning the property to Planned Development District (PD-18-03).
+3. Introduce the ordinance rezoning the property to Planned Development District and adopting the development standards (PD-18-03); and

-4. Adopt the resolution in Attachment D recommending approval of a Final Development, Plan Use Permit (UP-18-19), and Design Review (AR-18-20).
+Adopt the resolution approving a Final Development Plan, Use Permit (UP-18-19), and Design Review (AR-18-20).